-The Presidential Scholarship is a Union College merit-based scholarship in recognition of outstanding academic and personal achievements.
+Presidential Scholarship is a merit-based scholarship offered in recognition of outstanding academic and personal achievements.
 Presidential Scholarships are awarded based on academic achievement as measured by the rigor of an applicant's high school curriculum, grades and class rank, and standardized test scores (if submitted).
-Union's merit scholarships range from $10,000 to $20,000 per year with larger awards going to the strongest students.
+Union's merit scholarships range from $15,000 to $20,000 per year with larger awards going to the strongest students.
 These awards are automatically renewed for four years (12 terms) of full-time undergraduate study.

-David L. Henle '75 established the Henle Scholarship for Union College to recognize and support student scholars who demonstrate a unique combination of outstanding talents and accomplishments, academic excellence, and the promise of exceptional contribution and commitment to the College community.
+Henle Scholarship was established by David L. Henle '75 for Union College to recognize and support student scholars who demonstrate a unique combination of outstanding talents and accomplishments, academic excellence, and the promise of exceptional contribution and commitment to the College community.
 The Henle Scholarship is awarded to incoming first-year students and is automatically renewed for four years (12 terms) of full-time undergraduate study.

 Examples of successful Henle applicants: a student who was described as "the epitome of a global citizen" for work with Tibetan immigrant families, and who traveled to Tibet to do a homestay and meet the Dalai Lama; a student who, in high school, pursued a senior project on hydroponic gardening, creating a full-scale produce section despite setbacks and sparking the student's interest in sustainability and alternative ways to grow food.

-Union College Grant is awarded to students who demonstrate need for financial assistance as measured through the Free Application for Federal Student Aid (FAFSA) and the CSS Profile.
-Because this is a need-based scholarship, students must apply for these funds on an annual basis.
-Changes in income and/or household information (such as number of children enrolled as undergraduates) will impact the level of scholarship assistance students qualify for.
+Union College Grant is offered to students who demonstrate need for financial assistance as measured through the Free Application for Federal Student Aid (FAFSA) and the CSS Profile.
+Since this is a need-based grant, students must apply for these funds on an annual basis.
+Changes in income and/or household information (such as number of children enrolled as undergraduates) may impact the level of grant eligibility.

 Federal Supplemental Educational Opportunity Grant (SEOG) are federal grants ranging from $100 to $900.
 They are offered to students who are Pell Grant recipients and demonstrate the most financial need.
 Full and part-time students are eligible for SEOG.
 To apply, students must file the FAFSA and submit documentation as requested by the Financial aid Office.